 These pups are highly trainable and love to learn.
 Obedience is one of their top qualities.

 Because of their active lifestyle, you’ll need to keep them busy.
 That’s where indoor games for high energy dogs come in handy.
-Good pup puzzle options include the Outward Hound interactive puzzle, and the IQ treat mat, which will keep your pup busy for hours.
+Good pup puzzle options include the Outward Hound interactive puzzle, and the IQ treat mat on Amazon, which will keep your pup busy for hours.

 If you have small kids, proper dog training is an absolute must, unless you want them herded throughout the house by a 30–55 pound animal.
 And we don’t recommend it.